Solar/Space physicist.

 Dr. Janvier's outreach programs bring science to a general audience in a fun and interactive way.

-To book Dr. Janvier for an event send her an email.
+To book Dr. Janvier for an event send her a message.